-On a weekly basis, Internal Audit reports the number of cases reviewed to the Operations Manager and the APM for Policy and Compliance as a metric of Internal Audit progress.
+Internal Audit may report the number of cases reviewed to the APM for Policy and Compliance as a metric of Internal Audit progress.
 Internal Audit reports any issues identified through daily monitoring activity to the contractor to facilitate expeditious corrections.